The Road to Newarre

 'Vashet frowned, then reached out casually to grip my wrist and shoulder, twisting me into SB.
 Her right hand held my wrist over my head stretching my arm at an awkward angle, while her left pressed firmly against my shoulder.'

-Having already ascertained from Celean's input that it is the right wrist that is grabbed Vashet now reveals that it is also the Right hand which does the gripping.
+Having already ascertained from Celean's input that it is the Right wrist that is grabbed Vashet now reveals that it is also the Right hand which does the gripping.
 This is important as it is the best image we get of how SB exerts full control over your opponent.
 It has the potential to do great damage to the body and the control it gives the user is absolute.
 SB is all about control as is emphasised in the line...

 'Right now you are mine to do with as I wish.
 I can move you or break you, or let you free.'